 CAMBA’s Adult Education & Career Center offers day and evening classes to low-income individuals aged 16+ who need to improve their reading, writing, and math skills, as well as immigrants and speakers of other languages who need to develop or enhance their listening, speaking, reading, writing, and numeracy skills in English.
 Each year, over 1,000 U.S.-born citizens and immigrants from the Caribbean, Latin America, Eastern Europe, Asia, and Africa attend English or Test Assessing Secondary Completion (TASC) preparation classes at the CAMBA Education Center.

 Our programs help prepare participants to earn their high school equivalency diploma.
 The Center also offers computer literacy, civics classes, and counseling.

 CAMBA staff connect participants to other programs as needed, including help with housing, childcare, and legal services.

-The English for Speakers of Other Languages (ESOL) Program serves immigrants who live or work in the Flatbush/East Flatbush communities.
+The English for Speakers of Other Languages (ESOL) Program serves immigrants.
 Our services seek to enhance students’ listening, speaking, reading, writing and math skills.
-We also provide computer-assisted technology training and instruction in civics and U.S. History.
-Classes are held at...
+CAMBA also provides computer-assisted technology training and instruction in civics and U.S. History.
+Classes are held from 9am - 12 noon, 1pm - 4pm, and 5:30...
 Learn More

 At the Adult Education and Career Center, we do more than help people speak English or earn a high school equivalency diploma.
 Classes are contextualized to New York City (NYC) job sectors where qualified employees are in demand.
 You’ll be involved in lessons that address and prepare you for workplace...
 Learn More